-Students wishing to receive consideration for FALL (September) Admission for the Clinical Psychology program should apply by November 15th; the deadlines for the Experimental and Neuroscience programs is December 1st; we do not perform admissions for any other terms (i.e. we have no winter or summer program start dates).
-Prospective students applying for a position in one of our graduate programs must contact potential supervisors and submit:
+Students wishing to receive consideration for FALL (September) Admission for the Clinical Psychology program should apply by November 15th; the deadlines for the Experimental and Neuroscience programs is December 1st; we do not offer admissions for any other terms (i.e. we have no winter or summer program start dates).

 1. Application form

 Please go the Faculty of Graduate Studies website for application information and forms.
 If you are applying for the Fast-Tracked Clinical PhD Program please apply for the PhD program even if you do not have a Masters.

 This payment can be made online by way of the methods listed in the body of the application itself.
 If you are not able to pay online, please contact the Office of the Registrar to make payment.
 Do not send your payment to the Department of Psychology and Neuroscience.

 3. Confidential Reference Letters

 - Applicants to the Psychology stream and Neuroscience stream must submit at least two letters from two different referees.

 - Applicants to the Clinical Psychology program must submit three letters from three different referees, at least one of which must focus on the student's clinical experience and/or suitability for work in clinical psychology

 - Reference letters may be submitted by your referees using the Dalhousie e-ref Electronic Reference System; the referee will be sent an email and directed to a secure website to complete the reference form.
-It is critical that you supply a university email address for your referee (i.e., not Yahoo, Gmail, Hotmail, or etc).
-Your referee will not receive an invitation to provide a letter if you do not supply a university address.
+It is critical that you supply a university, teaching hospital or government email address for your referee (i.e., not Yahoo, Gmail, Hotmail, or etc).
+Your referee will not receive an invitation to provide a letter if you do not supply one of the specified email addresses.
 It may take at least 5 days for referees to receive a link to their emails after you have paid for your application.